 You can expect only the finest care from our clinic.
 During your initial appointment, we take a full medical history and assign a neuropathy score.
 We will review the lab test results and provide you with an overview of our treatment plan, and answer any questions you may have about CET.
 If you qualify as a candidate for our program, our diabetes care specialists will customize a treatment plan based on the extent of the nerve damage in your body and your level of pain.

 Diabetes is a disease that impairs the body’s ability to process blood sugar or glucose.
 According to the American Diabetes Association, at least 30.3 million adults in the United States have this condition.

 Diabetes consists of three major types: Type 1, Type 2 and gestational diabetes.

 People with Type 1 or juvenile diabetes do not produce insulin, a hormone that enables cells to use glucose.
 Those suffering from this condition need to take artificial insulin every day just to stay alive.

 Type 2 diabetes affects how the body uses insulin.
 Though the body can still produce this hormone, the cells are unable to respond to it effectively.

 Gestational diabetes develops during pregnancy.
 It causes high blood sugar, which could affect the health of both the mother and the child.

 While diabetes itself has no cure, you can treat it and keep it in check.

 By following essential care tips for diabetes, such as exercising regularly, following a balanced meal plan, monitoring your blood sugar levels regularly, taking medications as prescribed and keeping your appointments with your doctor, you can prevent complications from this disease.
 When left unchecked, diabetes can lead to serious health problems, including diabetic neuropathy.

-Schedule your visit with Dr. D’Souza today to receive the quality diabetes care you need.
+Schedule your visit with one of our medical team members today to receive the quality diabetes care you need.
 Call the office or book your appointment online.